Dynatech: Data communication and broadcasting (1978–1991)

 In 1978, Dynatech formed a fourth division of the company, Utah Scientific, centered on broadcasting technology.
 This division, as well as their data communications business, eclipsed Dynatech's medical division starting in the mid-1980s, helped along by numerous diverse acquisitions of technology companies serving niche markets.
 The broadcasting and data communications sectors represented two-thirds of the company's $147 million annuals sales figure for 1984.
 Notable among Dynatech's acquisitions in these fields were of Weather Central and ColorGraphics, makers of computer meteorology systems and computerized weather graphics systems for broadcasters, in late 1982.
 In 1984, the company completed their acquisition of Controlonics Corporation, a maker of radio frequency devices which specialized in radar detectors, from Dodge Morgan for roughly $35 million.
 In November 1985, Dynatech purchased Quanta Corporation, a manufacturer of character generators and video effects units (later renamed Delta in the 1990s).
 Dynatech's acquisitions continued apace throughout the late 1980s, the company acquiring a total of 53 companies between 1977 and 1987.
 According to Ronald O. Bub, whose semiconductor company Trigon Industries was acquired by Dynatech during this period, Rohsenow and Barger allowed their subsidiaries a high degree of autonomy, while threatening divestiture should they not meet Dynatech's bottom line.

 Between January and March 1987, Dynatech acquired Cromemco, Inc., a pioneering microcomputer and digital imaging corporation founded in 1974 in Mountain View, California.
-Cromemco had been a mainstay of early Silicon Valley since its foundation and was lauded for its self-reliance and eschewing of venture capital, but it encountered heavy losses in the 1980s, with sales shrinking from a high of $50 million down to $10 million by early 1987, when Dynatech acquired it.
+Cromemco had been a mainstay of early Silicon Valley and was lauded for its self-reliance and eschewing of venture capital.
+It encountered heavy losses in the 1980s, however, with sales shrinking down to $10 million by early 1987, from a high of $50 million.
 Cromemco survived as a subsidiary of Dynatech, who allowed Cromemco to retain their name.
 Cromemco's owners opted to rename themselves to Dynatech Computer Systems, however, on the strength of Dynatech's name and to shield the company from associations with Cromemco's widely reported decline.
 Following the acquisition of Cromemco, Dynatech's Utah Scientific division purchased VTA Technologies, makers of the da Vinci line of telecine and videotape color correction bays, in April 1987; and Parallax Graphics of Sunnyvale, California, a maker of advanced graphics cards for minicomputers and workstations, in May 1989.